vrettasm/PyCamcoil/README.md

 11  12    Q  55.71748  29.58952  176.10200  8.20326  4.35074  120.44640
 ```

+   > **Hint**: If you want to run the program on multiple sequences you
+   > can include one after the other, with a space ' ' between them as
+   > follows:
+   >
+   > $ ./camcoil.py -s TESTSEQA TESTSEQC TESTSEQD ...

+This will run PyCamcoil on all the sequences and will display the results
+for each one separately.

+---

 To see the full help information, type:

     $ ./camcoil.py --help